Why Trump owes it to voters to release his tax returns

 But one of the biggest windows into Trump as a businessman would be in his many Schedule Cs, which detail the profits, losses and expenses from his hundreds of businesses.
 On those forms he must declare whether he "materially participated" in a given business.
 In cases where he did, he could really reduce his tax bill because he'd be allowed to use losses from that business to offset taxable profits from other businesses or investments, said tax lawyer Steven Rosenthal, a senior fellow at the Tax Policy Center.

-Beyond the dollars-and-cents details and the tax strategies he uses, Rosenthal noted that Trump's tax returns would give voters a better sense of how the candidate's proposals to reform the tax code would end up affecting his own tax bill.
+Beyond illuminating dollars-and-cents details and tax strategies, Rosenthal noted, Trump's tax returns would give voters a better sense of how Trump's proposals to reform the tax code would end up affecting his own tax bill as much as their own.